Same-sex marriage in Iowa: Proceedings and ruling

 Upon appeal, a unanimous Iowa Supreme Court affirmed Hanson's ruling in Varnum v.
 Brien on April 3, 2009.
-Using the standard known as intermediate scrutiny to evaluate the state's justifications for denying marriage licenses to same-sex couples, the court determined that denying a marriage licenses on the basis of sexual orientation violated the equal protection clause of the Iowa Constitution.
-Licenses were originally to be available 21 days after the ruling on April 24, but the availability of licenses was postponed until April 27 due to a Furlough day.
+Using the standard known as intermediate scrutiny to evaluate the state's justifications for denying marriage licenses to same-sex couples, the court determined that denying marriage licenses on the basis of sexual orientation violated the equal protection clause of the Iowa Constitution.
+Licenses were originally to be available 21 days after the ruling on April 24, but the availability of licenses was postponed until April 27 due to a furlough day.
+The court wrote:

 Despite the ruling in Varnum, the Iowa Department of Public Health had refused to recognize same-sex marriages when completing birth and death certificates.
 On December 12, 2012, ruling in Buntemeyer v.
-Iowa DPH, a state court ordered the department to list the names of two women, a married lesbian couple, on the death certificate of their stillborn son.
+Iowa Department of Public Health, a state court ordered the department to list the names of two women, a married lesbian couple, on the death certificate of their stillborn son.
 The Iowa Supreme Court heard arguments that same day in the department's appeal of a decision in Gartner v.
-Newton that ordered it to enter the names of two women as parents on a birth certificate.
-On May 3, 2013, the court unanimously affirmed the lower court's ruling in Gartner and said that "By naming the nonbirthing spouse on the birth certificate of a married lesbian couple's child, the child is ensured support from that parent and the parent establishes fundamental legal rights at the moment of birth".
+Newton that had ordered it to enter the names of two women as parents on a birth certificate.
+On May 3, 2013, the court unanimously affirmed the lower court's ruling in Gartner and said that "by naming the nonbirthing spouse on the birth certificate of a married lesbian couple's child, the child is ensured support from that parent and the parent establishes fundamental legal rights at the moment of birth".

 Judicial retention elections

-On November 2, 2010, Iowa Supreme Court justices David L. Baker, Michael Streit and Marsha Ternus, who participated in the unanimous 2009 ruling that Iowa could not deny marriage licenses based on sexual orientation, were removed from office after judicial retention elections.
-Their removal followed campaigning by groups opposed to same-sex marriage including the National Organization for Marriage.
+On November 2, 2010, Iowa Supreme Court justices David Baker, Michael Streit and Marsha Ternus, who participated in the unanimous 2009 ruling that Iowa could not deny marriage licenses based on sexual orientation, were removed from office after judicial retention elections.
+Their removal followed campaigning by groups opposed to same-sex marriage, including the National Organization for Marriage.
 The three judges did no campaigning on their own behalf, but were supported by numerous third parties.
 On November 6, 2012, Justice David Wiggins won retention in an election, largely due to the fact that Iowa had reversed its opposition to same-sex marriage, now showing majority support.